sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 The strategy map accepts that individual teams may be at different maturity levels and so accepts that teams may have different starting points.
 The content in this Strategy map is guided by the [DevOps Research and Assessment (DORA)](https://cloud.google.com/devops) 21 capabilities.

-Each block corresponding in the diagram represents a distinct strategy to move ESDC towards its ultimate Digital Transformation goal: become a key stakeholder in the Canadian Government as a Platform.
+Each block in the diagram represents a distinct strategy to move ESDC towards its ultimate Digital Transformation goal: become a key stakeholder in the Canadian Government as a Platform.

 ### IITB Teams